 Psoriasis: Severity and Impact

 Mild psoriasis is generally defined as covering less than 10% of the patient’s body, and thankfully, the majority of psoriasis patients fall into this category.
-Unfortunately about a third of patients fall into the moderate to severe involvement category.
-Although psoriasis is not a fatal disease, it has a serious impact on a patient’s quality of life, and is strongly correlated with depression and anxiety.
-Even mild cases of psoriasis can impact patients in very serious ways.
-Some of the ways in which psoriasis can negatively affect patients include:
+Unfortunately, about a third of patients fall into the moderate to severe involvement category.
+Although psoriasis is not a fatal disease, it has a serious impact on a patient’s quality of life and is strongly correlated with depression and anxiety.
+Even mild cases of psoriasis can have a severe impact on patients.
+These impacts include: